Moby, Philosopher-in-Residence

 Credentials

-JD · MBA · CPA — plus MS Accounting, CFE, CFF, CGMA.
-Different domains, same underlying skill: follow the pattern; follow the money.
+JD · MBA · CPA — plus MS Accounting.
+History of CFE, CFF, CGMA (can't claim them as current unless you're paying enormous membership fees).
+Different domains, all trained the same skill: follow the money.
+Blah blah blah.

 Practice